visym/collector/README.md

 t = v.clip(0,64).activitytube(maxdim=224).torch()
 ```

-* **Repeat.**  Collect more videos like those your network got wrong, or let our collection team collect for you!
+* **Repeat.**  Collect more videos like those your network got wrong, or let our collection team help you!